AMartinsDev/GeniusGame/README.md

 # GeniusGame
-Genius game in Java with GUI Swing.
+Genius game in Java with GUI Swing.<br>

-For run:
+For run:<br>
-1-Download all files
+1-Download all files<br>
-2-Enter in folder "principalJogoGenius", compile and execute "principalGenius";
+2-Enter in folder "principalJogoGenius", compile and execute "principalGenius";<br>
 3-Compile and execute with Java 8 or +